 Spin a globe.
-Don’t you see a whole lot of blue?!!!
-Oceans cover approximately 75% of the earth’s surface.
-One whole side of the globe is almost entirely without land!
-It is all oceans!
-The Atlantic, Pacific, Indian, Arctic and Southern Oceans are all connected into one large ocean.
+One whole side of the world is covered almost entirely with oceans!
+Oceans cover approximately 70% of the earth’s surface.
+The Atlantic, Pacific, Indian, Arctic and Southern Oceans are all connected.
 The waters in the oceans are in constant movement.
-They sink and rise with temperature, density and salinity creating currents known as thermohaline circulation.
+They sink and rise with temperature, density, and salinity creating currents known as thermohaline circulation.
 Thermo refers to the ocean’s temperature and salinity to its saltiness.
 Water that has more salt content is denser and sinks in the ocean.
-These currents form the ocean’s conveyor belt; in moving waters live the world’s smallest organisms (viruses) and the largest (the blue whale).
-In addition, the ocean provides over ½ of the world’s oxygen.
-While many people from all around the world make their living on oceans, scientists called oceanographers, study ocean life and collect data on its depth, shores and sea life.
+The currents move clockwise in the northern hemisphere and counter clockwise in the southern hemisphere due to the rotation of the earth and the winds moving.
+These currents form the ocean’s conveyor belt; the world’s smallest organisms (viruses) and the largest (the blue whale) live in these moving waters.
+Tiny plants called phytoplankton live on and drift with the circuits.
+Blooming in the spring, they use sunlight and carbon dioxide to make food giving off oxygen.
+While many people from all around the world make their living on oceans, scientists called oceanographers study ocean life and collect data on its depth, shares and sea life.
 Barely 5% of the earth’s oceans have been explored.

 The ocean is earth’s last frontier!

 Activity 1 – Map the earth’s conveyor belt

 Print a map and locate and label the world’s major oceans.
 Using trace paper over your ocean map, draw the ocean current that is cold using a blue marker or colored pencil.
 Next, take a red or orange marker or pencil and color the warm ocean currents.
 You have mapped the oceans’ conveyor belt!

 Activity 2 – Life in the ocean